-Instant response to demand can be provided by the flexibility of future storage and retrieval sysems, it also adds the flexibility to the network in terms of load levelling.
-Temporary production shortage causes network imbalance which can be predicted possibly.
+Instant response to demand can be provided by the suppleness of forthcoming storage and repossession sysems, it also adds the suppleness to the linkage in terms of load levelling.
+Impermanent production shortage causes network inequity which can be predicted possibly.
 The need of the production could also be the cause of failure of the production.